Facilities and equipment

 For external candidates, the level of resources provided is agreed between the candidate and the faculty.

-For further information on allocation of these resources please contact your school or see the guidelines for resourcing RHD candidates (PDF, 23.2KB).
+For further information on allocation of these resources please contact your school or see the guidelines for resourcing research degree candidates (PDF, 23.2KB).

-Each faculty supports research higher degree students with a minimum of $1,500 per year (pro-rata for part time candidates) for research purposes.
+Each faculty supports PhD and Research Masters students with a minimum of $1,500 per year (pro-rata for part time candidates) for research purposes.
 The funding must be applied for and any expenditure approved by relevant school staff.
 Please contact your supervisor or School Executive Officer for further information on this scheme.

 Your faculty may be able to support you further by providing: